Replenish by NomadMD – Protocols and Procedures

 2.1.1c Pulse: between 50-110.

-2.1.2 Provider must verbally double check with the patient regarding pregnancy status as indicated on chart
+2.1.2 Provider must verbally double check with the patient regarding pregnancy and breastfeeding status as indicated on chart

 2.1.3 Double check past medical history of patients to confirm that the patient does not suffer from cardiac, respiratory, kidney or liver disorders that could be affected by fluid overload or inhibit metabolism of the vitamins and/or medications.

 2.1.4 Provider must verbally double check with the patient regarding known latex and medicinal allergies, specifically those associated with Replenish medications. (only latex we use is coban)

 2.1.5 Confirm if patient took any NSAIDs (ibuprofen, naprosyn) within 6 hours prior to arrival.
 If "yes" then you may not administer toradol to them. (contraindication!)